 - Decimal format: If it’s 6 hours & 30 minutes, then it will be interpreted as 6.50 by your desktop.

 - Minutes format: Here the same time above will be interpreted as 6:30.
 If you want to make life easier for yourself then always choose minute’s format.

 - Once you are happy with your kind of formatting, click save and this will save all your preferences.

 Though there is no issue in following a certain date format, if you have the option to choose from as per your preferences then go for it, as it will only make your life easier.

 Hope now you are all sorted.
-If your query is still not answered and you are looking for “How to change date format in QuickBooks” then you need to talk to our QuickBooks Proadvisor.
+If your query is still not answered and you are looking for “How to change date format in QuickBooks” and change reconciliation date in QuickBooks, then you need to talk to our QuickBooks Proadvisor.
 Call them and they will assist you over the phone.

 You can even give us a call at our QuickBooks support help Canada, USA and UK and talk to our Proadvisor now.

 Am I able to edit my date format in QuickBooks Desktop and how?